Forestbrook/Forestbrook.github.io/docs/blazor/authorization.md

 This solution:
 * Is intended for [Blazor WebAssembly](https://docs.microsoft.com/en-us/aspnet/core/blazor/hosting-models#blazor-webassembly){:target="_blank"}.
-* * Shows how to prepare your Blazor WebAssembly client for authentication and authorization.
+* Shows how to prepare your Blazor WebAssembly client for authentication and authorization.
 * Prepares your client to work with a back end with a 3rd party authorization solution like **Azure AD B2C** or any other authorization solution (including your own).
 * Includes an example of a **ClientAuthorizationService** and a **SignIn component**.
-* Shows how your back end Api can inform you client about the authorization of the user.
+* Shows how your back end Api can inform your client about the authorization of the user.

 ## Table of contents
 {: .no_toc .text-delta }